-A key method of bringing your IT project to life is visualization or creating a visual model of how the requirements translate into functionality, user experience, and overall business value.
+A key method of bringing your IT project to life is visualization, creating a workflow diagram, process flow chart or visual model, of how the requirements translate into functionality, user experience, and overall business value.

 Visualization has been commonly used in other engineering disciplines but is slowly making its way into the software sector.